-The Right Questions Make All the Difference.
-Touring retirement villages can feel overwhelming.
+Touring retirement villages can feel overwhelming, but having the right questions to ask makes all the difference.
 The apartments are beautiful.
 The gardens are peaceful.
 The staff seem kind.
 But after the tour ends, many families think:

 What did we forget to ask?